dtonhofer/prolog_notes/other_notes/about_prolog_extensions/README.md

 ## Sorts for terms

-Sorting terms would of course demand a serious extension of unification.
+"Sorted terms" would of course demand a serious extension of unification.
+And maybe more.
+Still, this is described in Socher-Ambrosius.
+(Rolf Socher-Ambrosius, Patricia Johann: _Deduction System_, Springer 1997; Chapter 9: _Resolution in Sorted Logic_)

+It's been nearly 25 years 😬

+## A special symbol for NULL/NIL

+Relational Database Systems have the special value NULL to express "missing values".
+It would be nice to have a dedicated, unfakeable, non-var, unique value for this case in Prolog, too (similar to the special symbol `[]` signifying the empty list, as used in SWI-Prolog, which is absolutely the right thing to do).

+I will use `[]` for now...

 ## Enum types